 It is not everyday that you are invited along to a party that begins at 10am.
 A party that involves a bottle of Cava by early afternoon!
 That is exactly what National Theatre Wales thought would be a fabulous idea to conclude their first year with all their new and established TEAM MEMBERS!

 Gypsy, Roma and Traveller History Month 2011 has come to end and what a month it has been.

-The annual celebration event at Newport’s Riverfront Theatre and Arts Centre (30th June) was designed to challenge while celebrating the contribution that…Continue
+The annual celebration event at Newport’s Riverfront Theatre and Arts Centre (30th June) was designed to challenge while celebrating the contribution that Gypsy, Roma and Traveller people have made to the local…Continue

 Over the last year, National Theatre Wales, along with Catherine & Devinda travelled all around Wales asking questions to members of the public about their area.
-The aim was to to discover/create the ultimate question that could be…Continue
+The aim was to to discover/create the ultimate question that could be answered through an organised event called…Continue

 Hope your enjoying your week so far.

 Just a quick reminder that in Monkey Bar tonight we will be holding the second Scratch That Itch event.

 The event is free (although donations are welcome) and will be held upstairs in Monkey Bar Swansea.